mbaumer/us_hep_funding/docs/_states/AK.md

 [AK-00](#AK-00)

 # AK -- Sen. Lisa Murkowski (R) and  Sen. Dan Sullivan (R)
+## Committees
+Lisa Murkowski is the #3 Republican on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies

+Lisa Murkowski is the #6 Republican on the Senate Committee on Appropriations

+Lisa Murkowski is the #6 Republican on the Senate Appropriations Subcommittee on Energy and Water Development

+Lisa Murkowski is the #1 Republican on the Senate Committee on Energy and Natural Resources

+Dan Sullivan is the #7 Republican on the Senate Committee on Commerce, Science, and Transportation

 ## HEP Grants
 ```
 This state received no SC HEP grants from 2012-2016